National Drought Program Reform

 The Intergovernmental Agreement on National Drought Program Reform was signed in 2013 by Australian, state and territory governments.
 Under the agreement, all governments are aiming to encourage farmers to better prepare for droughts and manage their business risks.

 Detailed information on the new approach to drought programs can be found on Intergovernmental Agreement on National Drought Program Reform.
 The agreement outlines the key roles and responsibilities for each government in implementing the new approach.
 The agreement also includes a framework to guide decisions on the introduction of in-drought support.

 A review of the IGA to assess its effectiveness was undertaken in 2017 by a working group comprising officials from all jurisdictions.
 The Agriculture Ministers’ Forum subsequently agreed the review report.

 |Review of the Intergovernmental Agreement on National Drought Program Reform PDF||50||1.1 MB|

 |Review of the Intergovernmental Agreement on National Drought Program Reform DOCX||50||684 KB|

 If you have difficulty accessing these files, please visit web accessibility.

 The Australian Government’s main contribution to reform is the Farm Household Allowance which is now available.

 The Farm Household Allowance provides assistance to farm families experiencing financial hardship, without the need for a drought or Exceptional Circumstances declaration.
-The allowance will provide eligible farmers and their partners with up to three years of fortnightly income support.
+The allowance provides eligible farmers and their partners with up to four years of fortnightly income support.